Hlbleasdale/Leeds-Geog-5995/README.md

 may move) and the boundary of the neighbourhood which affects how the agent (sheep) shares its food stores.

 For the model to run as a GUI, the graphics settings on the Spyder IPython console should to be set to Tkinter.
 To do this: go to Tools > Preferences >
 IPython Console > Graphics > Graphics Backend, and in the Backened dropdown list, the backend should be set to Tkinter.
-Then Restart the console and the GUI should run.
+Then restart the console and the GUI should run.
 After the code has run, and a model box appears, click on Model and a dropdown list should appear with Run or Quit.
 Choose Run to see the model.